mtulio/openshift-cluster-orchestrator/README.md

-# openshift-cluster-benchmark-lab
+# openshift-benchmark-orchestrator

-Tool to provisioning OCP cluster and run pre-build benchmark tests.
+Tool to orchestrate OCP cluster and run pre-built benchmark jobs, interacting with projects:
+- openshift-installer
+- FIO
+- benchmark-operator

-The configuration will be created dinamicaly with a pre-set of cluster profiles (customized), once the cluster is provisioned, it will  start a set of pre-defined tests and collect the results locally.
+The cluster configuration will be created dinamicaly with a pre-set of cluster profiles (customized), once the cluster is provisioned, it will  start a set of pre-defined tests and collect the results locally.

 The scripts run on top o openshift-installer using IPI method.